kubernetes-sigs/kube-api-linter/docs/linters.md

               - string
 ```

-**Scope values:**
-- `Field`: FieldScope - marker can only be on fields
-- `Type`: TypeScope - marker can only be on types
-- `Any`: AnyScope - marker can be on fields or types

-**Type constraint fields:**
-- `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `number`, `string`, `boolean`, `array`, `object`)
-- `elementConstraint`: Nested constraint for array element types (only valid when `allowedSchemaTypes` includes `array`)
-- `strictTypeConstraint`: When `true`, markers with `AnyScope` and type constraints applied to fields using named types must be declared on the type definition instead of the field.
-Defaults to `false`.
+**Configuration notes:**
+- Use `overrideMarkers` to customize the behavior of built-in kubebuilder/controller-runtime markers
+- Use `customMarkers` to add validation for your own custom markers

-If a marker is not in `markerRules` and not in the default rules, no validation is performed for that marker.
+- If a marker is not in either list and not in the default rules, no validation is performed for that marker
-If a marker is in both `markerRules` and the default rules, your configuration takes precedence.

 ### Fixes